evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ## Overview
 - **Supply controlled by Bitcoin block data** — Asset supply is issued based on the occurrence of patterns in Bitcoin block data, with the potential to produce new assets dynamically over time.
-- **P2P yield for holders** — Mint rights for each new asset are allocated automatically to a holders of assets in a pool, selected via block-hash lottery.
+- **On-chain Lottery** — Mint rights for each new asset are allocated automatically to a holders of assets in a pool, selected via block-hash lottery.
 - **Decentralized indexing** — Collection index is tracked on chain, and updates automatically and in perpetuity as new assets are produced.
 - **Native rendering & validation** — Assets self-validate against the on-chain index and render natively in Ordinals explorers.